 Final Installation Guide

-Hardware Version: Pilot run
+Hardware Version: Pilot

 Hardware installation of a preassembled or diy assembled Stringman robot.